etsangsplk/go-pattern-1/README.md

 ## Create your own pattern

-Each pattern is defined on a simple Pattern struct, and uses the standard syntax regexcom.<Pattern>.Match(string) bool
+Each pattern is defined on a simple Pattern struct, and uses the standard syntax pattern.<Pattern>.Match(string) bool
 ```
-YouPattern := regexcom.NewPattern("regex-pattern")
+YouPattern := pattern.NewPattern("regex-pattern")
 // Then you can use it as normal
 YouPattern.Match(string)
 ```

 ## Install
 ```
-go get github.com/jsimnz/regexcom
+go get github.com/jsimnz/go-pattern
 ```

+## Status
+Currently still under development, breaking changes may be introduced untill otherwise stated, do not use for production.

 ## Contribute
 - Fork It